-646. Inspection procedures shall be given for inspection and supervisory measures that are linked with the manufacture, installation and functional tests of the hoisting and transfer device.
+646. Inspection procedures shall be given for inspection and supervisory measures that are linked with the manufacture, installation and functional tests of the hoisting device unit.
+[2019-09-02]

 649. Inspection and testing instructions shall present:

-- The material certificates required for construction materials: for load-bearing parts and welding consumables, type 3.1, and for other parts and welding consumables, type 2.2 according to standard SFS-EN 10204 [ 30]; the division may follow standard KTA 3903 [ 40], for example
+- the material certificates required for construction materials: for load-bearing parts and welding consumables, type 3.1, and for other parts and welding consumables, type 2.2 according to standard SFS-EN 10204

-- For hoisting ropes, a batch-specific certificate of the meeting of the strength values
+- for hoisting ropes, the required batch-specific certificate of fulfilling of the strength values

 6.2.8 Description of fabrication

-653. Welders shall be qualified in accordance with the SFS-EN 287-1 [ 28] standard, and welding operators shall be qualified in accordance with the SFS-EN 1418 [ 38] standard or similar generally accepted standards before beginning any welding.
+653. Welders shall be qualified in accordance with the SFS-EN ISO 9606-1 standard, and welding operators shall be qualified in accordance with the SFS-EN ISO 14732 standard or similar generally accepted standards before beginning any welding.
+[2019-09-02]

 7.1 Requirements concerning the licensee